Cumulocity-IoT/cumulocity-xdk-agent/README.md

 Device agent for Bosch XDK to connect to Cumulocity (C8Y Agent for XDK).
 In order to connect the XDK to Cumuloxity a tenant is required: https://cumulocity.com/try-for-free/

-## Features
+## Overview of features XDK device agent

+The agent runs in either of two modes: REGISTRATION or OPERATION mode.
+When the device agent starts the fist time it is in REGISTRATION modes (this mode is recognized when no MQTTUSER, MQTTPASSWORD is defined in config.txt).
+The XDK agents supports device registration as described here: https://cumulocity.com/guides/rest/device-integration/ After successful registration - vales for MQTTUSER, MQTTPASSWORD are received and saved in config.txt - the XDK restarts automatically.
+After restarting the agent uses values for MQTTUSER, MQTTPASSWORD to connect to C8Y and runs in OPERATION mode.
+In this mode configured sensor measurements are sent to C8Y.

+### Configuration
 The C8Y Agent for XDK sends following sensor measurements to C8Y :

-- ACCELENABLED=<TRUE TO SEND,FALSE OTHERWISE>
+- ACCELENABLED=<TRUE TO SEND MEASUREMENTS, FALSE OTHERWISE> | default-value true
-- GYROENABLED=<TRUE TO SEND,FALSE OTHERWISE>
+- GYROENABLED=<TRUE TO SEND MEASUREMENTS, FALSE OTHERWISE> | default-value true
-- MAGENABLED=<TRUE TO SEND,FALSE OTHERWISE>
+- MAGENABLED=<TRUE TO SEND MEASUREMENTS, FALSE OTHERWISE> | default-value true
-- ENVENABLED=<TRUE TO SEND,FALSE OTHERWISE>
+- ENVENABLED=<TRUE TO SEND MEASUREMENTS, FALSE OTHERWISE> | default-value true
-- LIGHTENABLED=<TRUE TO SEND,FALSE OTHERWISE>
+- LIGHTENABLED=<TRUE TO SEND MEASUREMENTS, FALSE OTHERWISE> | default-value true
-- NOISEENABLED=<TRUE TO SEND,FALSE OTHERWISE>
+- NOISEENABLED=<TRUE TO SEND MEASUREMENTS, FALSE OTHERWISE> | default-value false

-If a measurement is sent can be configured in config.txt.
-In addition the rate  (every XX ms) at which measurementes are sent can be configured.
+with the defined streamrate:
+- STREAMRATE=<RATE TO SEND MEASUREMENTS TO C8Y IN MILISECONDS>| default-value 5000

+Measurements types can be switched on/off in config.txt by setting the value to true/false.

+### Operations
 The XDK can receive operations and messages initiated in your C8Y tenant.
 So you can :
 - change streaming rate:
 -- send shell command from C8Y (publish any 1000 ms): "speed 1000"